AristurtleDev/building-2d-games-with-monogame/documentation/appendix-02-monogame-project-overview.md

     |       Content.mgcb
 ```

+> NOTE
-> \[!NOTE] Project templates that target mobile devices such as Android and iOS may contain additional manifest files specific for those devices, which are not covered here.
+>  Project templates that target mobile devices such as Android and iOS may contain additional manifest files specific for those devices, which are not covered here.

 * The _\*.sln_ file is the Solution File that organizes and references the project files.
 * The _\*.csproj_ project file defines the project level configurations for the application